lipengfeizju/personal/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Pengfei Li, a <a href='#'>final-year CS Ph.D. candidate</a> in University of California, Riverside, under the supervision of Prof. [Shaolei Ren](https://shaoleiren.github.io/).
-Prior to that, I obtained a M.S.E degree in Robotics from Johns Hopkins University and a B.E. degree in Electrical Engineering from Zhejiang University.
-Since the summer of 2022, I has been working closely with [Adam Wierman](https://adamwierman.com/) at Caltech, focusing on trustworthy learning augmented online optimization.
-In the summer 2023, I was fortunate to intern at Nokia Bell Labs mentored by Dr [Matthew Andrews](https://www.nokia.com/people/matthew-andrews/), focusing on autonomous ware-house operations with digital twins.
+I am Pengfei Li, an incoming Assistant Professor in the School of Information at the Rochester Institute of Technology (RIT).
+I earned my Ph.D. in Computer Science from the University of California, Riverside, under the supervision of [Prof. Shaolei Ren](https://shaoleiren.github.io/).
+Prior to that, I received an M.S.E. in Robotics from Johns Hopkins University and a B.E. in Electrical Engineering from Zhejiang University.
+Since the summer of 2022, I have been working closely with [Adam Wierman](https://adamwierman.com/) at Caltech on trustworthy, learning-augmented online optimization.
+In the summer of 2023, I was fortunate to intern at Nokia Bell Labs, mentored by [Dr. Matthew Andrews](https://www.nokia.com/people/matthew-andrews/), where I focused on autonomous warehouse operations with digital twins.

 #### **Research Highlights**